alexunderch/alexunderch.github.io/_posts/2021-03-08-blog-post-mapf-algorihms.md

 \end{align*}
 $$

 This additive value decomposition is specifically motivated by avoiding the spurious reward signals that emerge in purely independent learners.The implicit value function learned by each agent depends only on local observations, and so is more easily learned.
-Although learning requires a degree of centralisation, the learned agents can be deployed independently, since each agent acting greedily with respect to its local value $\bar{Q}^{\pi^i}$ is equivalent to a central arbiter choosing joint actions by, maximising the overall sum.
+Although learning requires a degree of centralisation, the learned agents can be deployed independently, since each agent acting greedily with respect to its local value $$\bar{Q}^{\pi^i}$$ is equivalent to a central arbiter choosing joint actions by, maximising the overall sum.

 ### QMIX